-Valerie Wells is research scientist in the Pharmaceutical Science Research Division at King’s College London.
-Her research is focused on defining differences in the signalling pathways which operate in normal and cancer cells, in order to exploit differences in their genetic makeup which can be targeted to selectively activate programmed cell death in cancer cells while leaving normal cells unharmed.
+Valerie Wells is research scientist whose research is focused on defining differences in the signalling pathways that operate in normal and cancer cells.
+The aim is to exploit the differences in the genetic makeup which can be targeted to selectively activate programmed cell death in cancer cells while leaving normal cells unharmed.
 A novel cytokine, βGBP, has been identified and cloned and has been found to selectively induce apoptosis in cancer cells.
 Valeries Wells is currently investigating the molecular signalling pathways activated by βGBP leading to programmed cell death.

 Katharine Whitehead was born in Manchester and educated at the University of Sheffield where she completed an undergraduate degree in Physics and a doctorate in Experimental Solid State Physics.
 She then went on to work in Professor Donal Bradley’s Molecular Electronic Materials group at Imperial College, London specialising in Liquid Crystalline and Inorganic Semiconducting Polymers.